kulics/koral/book-en/document.md

 E.g:
 ```
-homework = {
+Homework = {
-    get_count : (->v : Int)
+    Get_count : (->v : Int)
-    do_homework : (->)
+    Do_homework : (->)
 }
 ```
-This is a homework interface that has two functions, one to get the number of homeworks and one to complete them.
+This is a Homework interface that has two functions, one to get the number of homeworks and one to complete them.

 Next, we will let the students implement this interface.